 The killer is not always the killer in horror movies.
-One of my favorite things about the genre is that it takes characters who are pretty normal people on the surface, then puts them in an unreal environment that forces them to confront what kind of people they really are.
+One of my favorite things about the genre is that it takes characters who are pretty normal people on the surface and puts them in an unreal environment that forces them to confront what kind of people they really are.
 Sometimes they find an inner strength and rise above the situation.
 Sometimes they don’t.

 Characters like this can be just as interesting.
 You never really know what to expect from them.
 Sometimes they surprise you.
 Sometimes it’s a character who starts off perfectly likeable and then changes over time.
 The more they see, the worse they react and the less they’re able to recover.
 Stephen King handles characters like this terrifically and his fiction includes several of them.

 A secondary antagonist can really be anyone who stands in the way of the hero and their goal.
-Technically, it could be someone like Dr. Crews in Friday the 13th Part VII, who is just an asshole and makes the whole situation worse with their presence.
-That’s not the kind of character I’m looking at here, though.
+Technically, it could be someone like Dr. Crews in Friday the 13th Part VII, who is just an a**hole and makes the entire situation worse with their presence.
+But that’s not the kind of character I’m looking at here.

 Chris Hargensen in Carrie

 All versions of Chris that we’ve seen on screen border on sociopathy, but I think the most interesting of them is Nancy Allen’s portrayal in Brian De Palma’s original 1976 film.
 Chris barely gets through a scene without a violent outburst.
 She’s a little more outwardly psychotic than her novel counterpart, as she gets a thrill from the slaughter of the pigs and is sexually attracted to her own hatred of Carrie White.
 Yes, Carrie herself is the one who destroys the high school and her mother is her primary antagonist, but Chris is the one driven by bloodlust.
 She’s the one who makes the whole third act possible.